Warren Buffett says U.S. economy's unexpected strength benefits Berkshire - Up News Info

 Article content

-Warren Buffett said on Saturday that the U.S. economy is faring far better than he might have predicted early in the coronavirus pandemic, benefiting his conglomerate Berkshire Hathaway Inc.
+Warren Buffett said on Saturday that Berkshire Hathaway Inc is being lifted by a U.S. economy faring far better than he predicted early in the coronavirus pandemic, though investor euphoria is making it hard to deploy cash.

 Speaking at Berkshire’s annual meeting, Buffett said the economy has been “resurrected in an extraordinarily effective way” by monetary stimulus from the Federal Reserve and fiscal stimulus from the U.S. Congress.

-“It did the job,” and 85% of the economy is running in “super high gear,” Buffett said.
+“It did the job,” Buffett said.
+“This economy, right now, 85% of it is running in super high gear.”

-But Buffett lamented how an influx of so-called special purpose acquisition companies and inexperienced investors hoping for quick riches have made markets feel more like a “casino,” making it hard for Berkshire to deploy more of its $145.4 billion cash hoard.
+Buffett lamented how an influx of so-called special purpose acquisition companies and inexperienced investors hoping for quick riches have made markets feel like a casino, making it hard for Berkshire to deploy more of its $145.4 billion cash hoard.

-The annual meeting was held in Los Angeles, where the 90-year-old Buffett joined Berkshire’s 97-year-old vice chairman Charlie Munger, to answer more than three hours of shareholder questions.
+But the 90-year-old retained his optimism for the future of the company he has run since 1965, including after he’s gone.

-Berkshire scrapped for a second year its annual shareholder weekend in its Omaha, Nebraska, hometown, an extravaganza that normally attracts around 40,000 shareholders.
-Saturday’s meeting was broadcast online on Yahoo Finance.
+“We’ve seen some strange things happen in the world in the last year, 15 months,” Buffett said.
+“It has reinforced our desire to figure out everything possible to make sure that Berkshire is, 50 or 100 years from now, every bit the organization and then some that it is now.”

 Advertisement